I received a question about contact in a bosal.

 Now, back to the three pressures.
 Pulling, Pushing and Blocking.

 This means, we don't pull right to go right, but instead, we shape the horse's body, with our body and legs, and the left rein allows the horse to turn right.
-It's actually a release of contact.
+It's actually a release or lightening of contact.

 Any pull back on the reins interferes with one or both of the horses hind-legs coming forward, underneath them.